tomjaguarpaw/H2/posts/set-bag-irrelevance.markdown

 surprising really but I don't think the consquences of this observation have really been thought through.

-Here's how you do show the (trivial) correspondence.
-Our decent relational query language will have type abstraction, so whereas Date wants us to only use `Set (a, b, c, ...)` to represent a relation on `a`, `b`, `c`, ... we are welcome to define
+Here's how you show the (trivial) correspondence.
+Our decent relational query language will have type abstraction so whereas Date wants us to only use `Set (a, b, c, ...)` to represent a relation on `a`, `b`, `c`, ... we are welcome to define